Surgery for Sleep Apnea in Children

 Distraction Osteogenesis

 Distraction osteogenesis, or jaw distraction, is a surgical procedure that was developed at NYU Langone to increase the size of the lower jaw, also known as the mandible, without the use of bone grafts.
-Your child's doctor may recommend jaw distraction if the child was born with a tiny jaw, which pushes the tongue into the back of the throat during sleep.
+A doctor may recommend jaw distraction to treat a child born with a tiny jaw, which pushes the tongue into the back of the throat during sleep.

-Distraction is usually a painless process.
 Our care team demonstrates how to turn the screws, so you can do it at home.
-The doctor usually monitors your child’s progress each week.
+The doctor typically monitors your child’s progress each week.

-The same technique can be used to make room in the airway in children who are born with a small upper jaw, called the maxilla, or when the middle portion of the face is pushed too far back.
+The same technique can be used to make room in the airway in children who are born with a small upper jaw, called a maxilla, or who have a middle portion of the face that is pushed too far back.

 This procedure takes up to two hours and can be performed in children as young as a few days old.
 The length of your child’s stay in the hospital after surgery may depend on the severity of the problem.